aaltsys/doc-newwares/facility/04_locations.rst

-.. _locator-setup:
+.. _locations:

 #############################
-Locator Setup
+Locations Setup
 #############################

-Locator Purpose
+Locations Purpose
 =============================

 A **Locator** uses a list of places where goods may be stored in and around a